siddhartha-gadgil/presentations/questautomath.md

 * In a deep neural network the input is transformed into the output by passing through a series of layers.
 * Each layer is typically a linear transformation, depending on weights, followed by a simple non-linear function.
-* The weights of the layers can be learnt.
+* The weights of the layers can be learnt efficiently.

 ![](DeepNeuralNet.png)